Parables of Jesus from the Book of Matthew

 The Sower - Matthew 13:1-23

-But blessed are your eyes, for they see, and your ears, for they hear.
-Truly, I say to you, many prophets and righteous men longed to see what you see, and did not see it, and to hear what you hear, and did not hear it.
+But blessed are your eyes because they see, and your ears because they hear.
+For truly I tell you, many prophets and righteous people longed to see what you see but did not see it, and to hear what you hear but did not hear it.

 The Weeds Among the Wheat - Matthew 13:24-30